markjuhn/ISC_Final/README.md

 Data:

-In this folder are two sample constraint trees in newick format.
+In this folder are two sample constraint trees in newick format and one test tree.
 They were derived from the paper Arnason, Ulfur, et al. "Pinniped phylogeny and a new hypothesis for their origin and dispersal."
 Molecular phylogenetics and evolution 41.2 (2006): 345-354.